 Probably my absolute most favorite way of using sauerkraut is in a “casserole.”

-Instead of eating the polish sausage whole, I chop it up into bite-size pieces and stir fry it with the bacon and sauerkraut.
+Instead of eating the polish sausage whole, I chop it up into bite-size pieces and stir fry it with pork or turkey bacon and sauerkraut.
 At the very end, I like to melt some cheese, especially some Dubliner Irish cheddar… but whatever cheese you prefer will work too.

 Sauerkraut is not only keto friendly but quite healthy due to the plethora of probiotics it contains.